 This easy ginger vinegar is mild and fragrant and is perfect for adding to salads and stir-fries.
 It’s simple to make and is delicious.
 For those who are looking for a more palatable vinegar, give this ginger vinegar a try!

-Over the years I have fermented all sorts of things, from making my own yogurt and kefir, to making sourdough, sauerkraut, and kimchi.
-At any given moment in time, you are likely to find my kitchen inhabited by several unusual looking substances in large mason jars covered with cloth.
-Right now you would find kombucha, soy sauce & miso (hopefully coming soon to the blog), kimchi, and ginger vinegar happily fermenting in various parts of my house.
+Over the years I have fermented all sorts of things.
+At any given moment, you’d probably find my kitchen inhabited by a variety of substances in large mason jars covered with cloth.
+Right now you would find kombucha, soy sauce & miso (hopefully coming soon to the blog), kefir, apple cider vinegar, and, well, ginger vinegar.

 Ginger vinegar was one of those things that I made by accident, much like kombucha vinegar and water kefir vinegar.
-When you forget about things and ferment them for too long, you tend to end up with vinegar.
-Sometimes the result isn’t very pleasant, but other times you end up with something wonderful, like this ginger vinegar made with a ginger bug.
+I was experimenting with making a ginger bug and left it unattended for a few too many days.
+When you forget about these sorts of things and ferment them too long, you normally end up with vinegar.
+Sometimes the result isn’t very pleasant.
+I don’t like water kefir vinegar at all.
+Other times, you luck ut and end up making something wonderful, like this ginger vinegar.